isomerpages/seab-corp/pages/Access Arrangements.md

 </div>
 </details>
 <details class="isomer-details">
-<summary><strong>APPLYING FOR AA</strong>
+<summary><strong>APPLYING FOR ACCESS ARRANGEMENTS</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>Please refer to the submission deadline section.
 Late applications would
 not be accepted.</p>
 <p></p>
-<p>If you are a school candidate, you must submit your AA applications through
+<p>If you are a school candidate, you must submit your Access Arrangements
-your school.
+(AA) applications through your school.
 Please approach your school’s designated Special Educational Needs officers, AA coordinators and/or form teachers for assistance.
 AA applications by school candidates can be submitted one year ahead of the national examinations.</p>
 <p></p>
 <p>If you are a private candidate for the GCE-Level examinations, you must
 submit your AA applications via SEAB’s Candidates Portal after your examination